wsaada19/versus/src/examples/custom-npc-dialog/README.md

                 PopupDialog.Hide(Player)
 ```

-Once you have the code saved and re-compiled in the UEFN edtior, some new options show up in your device's `Details` panel.
+Once you have the code saved and re-compiled in the UEFN editor, some new options show up in your device's `Details` panel.

 ![Custom Device Details](images/custom_device_details.png)